Transforming Society in the Digital Age with the World's Most Advanced Computing

 Looking further ahead, we believe that introducing heteroscaler computing technology capable of automatically extracting the processing power of domain-specific computers will enable non-expert application developers to utilize general-purpose and domain-specific computers fully, accelerating the innovation process.

-Fujitsu's ICT System Research Institute’s strength lies in our ability to conduct R & D on top-level computing technologies that will realize important social changes and achieve tangible results.
+Fujitsu's Computing Laboratory’s strength lies in our ability to conduct R & D on top-level computing technologies that will realize important social changes and achieve tangible results.
 Thanks to our advanced computing technologies, we are able to provide uniquely superior services that no other company can replicate.
 Stay tuned for Fujitsu's cutting-edge computing technologies.

 Fujitsu's approach to computing